JuliaPerf/STREAMBenchmark.jl/README.md

 ## Usage

-The function `memory_bandwidth()` estimates the memory bandwidth in megabytes per second (MB/s).
-It returns a 3-tuple indicating the median, minimum, and maximum of the measurements in this order.
+The function `memory_bandwidth()` estimates the (maximal) memory bandwidth in megabytes per second (MB/s).
+It returns a 3-tuple indicating the median, minimum, and maximum of individual measurements.

 ```julia
 julia> using STREAMBenchmark